 Embrace the mindset of a publisher, and embrace the fact they need to give something of value away (information, expertise), before asking anything of a prospect.

-There’s a lot more of course — high quality content, promotion, effective analytics on the back end — but that’s the cultural starting point.
+There’s a lot more of course — high quality content, promotion, effective analytics and goal tracking on the back end — but that’s the cultural starting point.

 Debbie Williams is Co-Founder and Chief Content Officer of SPROUT Content, a content marketing agency for B2B companies.
 She is driven to connect people and businesses through engaging, purposeful content and inbound marketing strategies that deliver results and build relationships.